emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `10`

   Maximum number of non-self-issued intermediate certificates that can follow the peer certificate in a valid certification path.
-So, if depth is 0 the PEER must be signed by the trusted ROOT-CA directly;<br/>
+So, if depth is 0 the PEER must be signed by the trusted ROOT-CA directly;<br />
-if 1 the path can be PEER, Intermediate-CA, ROOT-CA;<br/>
+if 1 the path can be PEER, Intermediate-CA, ROOT-CA;<br />
 if 2 the path can be PEER, Intermediate-CA1, Intermediate-CA2, ROOT-CA.